 The top 5 worst-hit states for financial data breaches and records impacted

 If we take a look at the number of breaches by US state, we can see that Massachusetts had the most by far, accounting for 386 (17 percent) of the 2,260 data breaches.
 This is largely due to a number of card-related breaches (which may only affected one person) being reported in the state.

 Financial data breaches and records affected by year and state

 California (213), New York (202), Texas (111), and Virginia (107) are the other four worst-hit states.
 However, as all of these are among some of the most populous states in the US, this perhaps isn’t much of a surprise.

 When it comes to the number of records affected, the picture does change somewhat.

 It goes without saying that Virginia tops the charts again for the number of records affected per 100,000 people.
-But when we look at the remaining top states, we started to see which states may have been the most impacted by financial data breaches.
+But when we look at the remaining top states, we start to see which states may have been the most impacted by financial data breaches.

-Delaware records the second-highest number of breached records per 100,000 people with 252,963 records.
-This was closely followed by Oregon (193,302 records affected per 100,000 people) and Alabama (115,685 records affected per 100,000 people).
+Oregon records the second-highest number of breached records per 100,000 people with 275,433 records.
+This was closely followed by Delaware (256,396 records affected per 100,000 people) and Georgia (202,059 records affected per 100,000 people).

-In order to gain a well-rounded view of financial data breaches that have occurred over the last 4.5 years, our team searched through industry resources, state data breach notification tools, and news sources to collate an extensive list of data breaches dating back to 2018.
+In order to gain a well-rounded view of financial data breaches that have occurred over the last six years, our team searched through industry resources, state data breach notification tools, and news sources to collate an extensive list of data breaches dating back to 2018.

 Where possible the breach is assigned to the year and month in which it occurred.
 For example, a breach may have occurred in 2020 but may have only been disclosed in 2021.
 We would, therefore, allocate this to 2020’s figures, as this is when the breach happened.
 If this data wasn’t available, the date that the breach was reported was used instead.